How to Migrate Public Folders to Office 365 Shared Mailbox?

 Related Post: How to Upload PST to Office 365

-Just follow these steps given below:
+Just follow the steps given below:

 - Open your Microsoft Office 365 account with authorized credentials.